Reid Dickie, writer

 Some of what I write on this blog is about Linda and our life together.
 Some of it is how I dealt with my grief over Linda’s death and how shamanism helped me with that process.
 It is also the story of old souls and new, and how they found me in my loneliest places and helped me home.
 I am grateful to all my allies, organic and inorganic, who have abetted my transformation.
 I recommend you check out my FAQ for a deeper understanding of my shamanic journey.

 This blog is my magazine to inform and infuriate, hopefully doing both often, and to share what’s going on in my mind and my spirit.
 Like me, it’s a diverse forum.
-As personal directives for 2011, both Chris and I have signs above our desks that say, FIND YOUR AUDIENCE.
-Thanks for being a part of mine and for reading Reid.
+Thanks for reading Reid.
 Now here’s a dream I had…

 Am I Dreaming?